 Post-Fukushima, Japan suspended 46 of its 50 operational nuclear plants.
 According to the WNA, Japan needs to import c.90% of its energy requirements, and until 2011, nuclear accounted for 30% of electricity in the country.
-Japan currently has seven operating reactors, and three offline for maintenance purposes.
-However, there are plans for another 16 reactors to come back online by 2030.
+Japan currently has 10 operating reactors, and three offline for maintenance purposes.
+However, there are plans for another 16 reactors to come back online, and for nuclear to account for 20% of electricity production by 2030.